Understanding the Power of Building Connections and Showing Appreciation: Callan McClurg, Radio Connection Student

 Callan even earned some hard-won feedback from the pro athlete, who said it was “the best interview she’s ever done in her career.”
 Hearing this, the determined sports broadcaster admits, “I almost choked up a bit.”

 Callan McClurg is using every possible approach to build his career in broadcasting.
-When he isn’t in-studio apprenticing with his mentor, Chris Torrick at Mountain Country in Alpine, California, he’s connecting with players via Twitter, Instagram, Facebook and he’s airing his interviews on YouTube.
+When he isn’t at the broadcasting station where he’s training with his mentor, Chris Torrick at Mountain Country in Alpine, California, he’s connecting with players via Twitter, Instagram, Facebook and he’s airing his interviews on YouTube.
 When he isn’t doing that, he’s writing his blog and did we mention, yes, Callan’s already on-the-air in San Diego!
 Check him out, Tuesdays on Steve Dolan’s Dugout on 107.9, from 6-7 pm!